 Maintenance said they couldn't find any leak.
 My walls are really bad in both the bedroom and bathroom.
 I have videos and pictures of the damage this leak has caused.
 They have yet to inform me of how they are going to fix this.
 I'm worried about black mold and my health.
-What exactly are my...
+What exactly...
 Read more »

 A lot more information would be very helpful.
 How long have you lived there?
 Do you have a fixed term lease or is it month-to-month?
 Would you want to move out, or do you want to stay and only want the problem fixed?
 Are you the sole occupant and tenant?
 How soon do you want the problem fixed?...Read more »